ncjpr04/inverted-corners-generator/README.md

 # Corner Inverter

-A tool to help you generate inverted border radii for you CSS components, powered by SVG path.
+A tool to help you generate inverted border radii for you CSS components, powered by SVG path. [try it here!](https://corner-inverter.douiri.org).

 ![Screenshot](./public/screenshot.png)